Pillows

 Children don’t require a pillow until their shoulder width increases beyond the width of their head, when a thin pillow would be suitable.

 The second most popular sleeping position is on your back.
-Pillow height is critical.
+Pillow height is critical when you are searching for the best pillow for neck pain in this position.

 The more rounded your upper back, the more your head protrudes forward of your neck and upper back, which means the higher the pillow you require.

 This kyphotic posture is a common reason for older people sleeping on two pillows as their upper back increases its C-curve shape, making their heads sit further forward.
-One pillow is not enough to support your head and neck.
+One pillow is not enough to support your head and neck, so finding the best pillow for this posture is important.

 Stomach sleeping should be only for limited periods due to the sustained rotation of your neck.
 You are essentially looking over one shoulder for a few hours.
 This position compresses one side of your neck and over-stretches the other.
-Awkward postures commonly result in neck pain, neck stiffness and neck headaches.
+Awkward postures commonly result in neck pain, neck stiffness and neck headaches, even when you think you have chosen the best pillow.

 Pillow Comfort